mspinksosu/NES-Power-Board/README.md

 This PCB is designed specifically with Tim Worthington's NESRGB board in mind.
 The channel select switch will have a breakout so that it can be used as a palette selector switch.
 ***
 # To-Do List for Rev 3
-- [ ] Flip ribbon connector.
-It will make the ribbon lay flatter
+- [x] Flip ribbon connector.
+It will make the ribbon lay flatter (already did this for rev 2 doh!)
 - [ ] Check all through holes before sending to board house!
 - [ ] Change routing of RGB traces and audio traces completely
 - [ ] Separate video signals from audio signals to help avoid the static issue with the noise channel (may try 4 layer)